JetBrains/kotlin/INTEROP.md

 To unwrap the reference:

 ```
-val stablePtr = StableObjPtr.fromValue(voidPtr)
+val stablePtr = StableRef.fromValue(voidPtr)
 val kotlinReference = stablePtr.get()
 ```
 where `kotlinReference` is the original wrapped reference (however it's type is `Any` so it may require casting).

-The created `StableObjPtr` should eventually be manually disposed using `.dispose()` method to prevent memory leaks:
+The created `StableRef` should eventually be manually disposed using `.dispose()` method to prevent memory leaks:

 ```